KBNLresearch/pdfquad/README.md

   - pdf-dbnl-50.sch
 ```

+### copyps command

+If you run pdfquad with the *copyps* command, it will copy the default profiles and schemas that are included in the installation over to your user directory.

+**Warning:** any changes you made to the default profiles or schemas will be lost after this operation, so proceed with caution!
+If you want to keep any of these files, just make a copy and save them under a different name before running the *copyps* command.

 ## Profiles

 A profile is an XML file that defines how a digitisation batch is evaluated.
-It is made up of one or more `schema` elements, that each link a file or directory naming pattern to a Schematron file.
+It is made up of one or more *schema* elements, that each link a file or directory naming pattern to a Schematron file.
 Here's an example:

 ```xml
 <?xml version="1.0"?>